hectorastrom/CRInteractive/README.md

 # Changing Metrics

-Metrics can be added and changed in case different information needs to be assesed.
+Metrics can be added and changed in case different information needs to be assessed.
 - To change the description of a metric, simply head into metrics.py and adjust the description.
 - To adjust the name of a metric, you may change the name of the metric but must also change the tag of the metric.
 - To add a metric, enter metrics.py and add the metric you need for the role.